Jeetmakani51/Planify/README.md

 Planify is a lightweight productivity app that brings together a to-do list, planner, and notes into one clean interface.
 It’s built to be fast, distraction-free, and easy to use, so you can focus on what really matters.

+**IMPORTANT**
+THIS APP IS ONLY DESIGNED FOR MOBILE,
+YOU WILL ONLY BE ABLE TO USE IT IN MOBILE,
+YOU CAN ALSO DOWNLOAD IT IN LAPTOP BUT IT MAY NOT WORK PROPERLY.
+THANK YOU.

 ✨ Features

 ✔️ To-Do List – Add, edit, and mark tasks as done